The Key Buy

 Can you give us examples?
 When it came out in 2005, the Korg OASYS was the only keyboard to combine multiple synthesis technologies, an internal hard disk multitrack recorder, and tons of realtime controls in a single workstation.
 So it met conditions (1) and (2), even though it was expensive.
 The best clonewheel, digital stage piano, or virtual analog synth at a given time would also be an example of something getting a Key Buy on grounds of (2).
-In January 2008, we awarded a Key Buy to Apple Logic Studio because of all the applications and software instruments you got in one box for $499, i.e. largely for reason (3).
+In December 2013, we awarded a Key Buy to Apple Logic Pro X because of all the applications and software instruments it offered within one DAW product for $199, i.e. largely for reason (3).

 Who decides?
 It's a collaborative process.
 All Keyboard authors are thoroughly versed in the Key Buy criteria, and in the course of writing a review, the author is the first to nominate a product.
 The author tells the editors, and as we read the review, we discuss among ourselves and with our expert team of contributors, ask the author for clarifications, make comparisons to recent reviews of similar products, have a good, hard think about the current product landscape, and last but not least, try the product out for ourselves.
 Then we vote.

 Are only a certain number awarded per issue?
 Per year?
-No. Because music product development doesn't happen on any rigid cycle (it's not like "summer blockbuster season" at the movies, for example), our obligation is to evaluate how cool a product is right now, relative to other products that are available right now, and we get products in for review when they become available.
-For this reason, a given month may have, say, three Key Buy winners in it while the next month has none.
+No. Because music product development doesn't happen on any rigid cycle (it's not like "summer blockbuster season" at the movies, for example), our obligation is to evaluate how cool, useful, and inspiring a product is right now, relative to other products that are available right now, and we get products in for review when they become available.
+For this reason, a given issue month may have, say, three Key Buy winners in it while the next month has none.

 Do you give Key Buy awards to prototypes or beta versions ever?
 Not only do we not award Key Buys to prototypes or betas - we don't do full reviews of such products.
-We may do a "first look" or "technology preview" giving our first impressions, but we only award Key Buys based on a full review, and we only do full reviews of the very same "version 1.0" of the product that you can buy in a music store.
+We may do a "first look" or "technology preview" giving our first impressions, but we only award Key Buys based on a full review, and we only do full reviews of the very same commercial release version of the product that you can buy in a music store.